First detection of ultra-high energy emission from gamma-ray binary LS I +61 303: Methods

 \section{Methods}

-Data from both WCDA and KM2A are used in this analysis.
-The WCDA data are collected with the full array from March 2021 to July 2024, and the number of triggered detectors($N_{\rm{hit}}$) serves as a proxy for energy binning.
-The pincness parameter is used to separate gamma-rays from the cosmic ray background.
-The residual cosmic ray background after $\gamma$/hadron separation is estimated using the ``direct integration method".
+Data from both WCDA and KM2A are used and analyzed independently in this work.
+The WCDA data are collected with the full array from March 2021 to July 2024, using the number of triggered detectors ($N_{\rm{hit}}$) as a proxy for the energy estimate.
+The KM2A data used here were collected from December 2019 to July 2024, covering three phases of the array.
+For KM2A, the primary energy is reconstructed based on the particle density at a fixed distance of 50 m from the shower axis.
+The data are binned with a resolution of five bins per energy decade.
+The residual cosmic-ray background after $\gamma$/hadron separation is estimated using the `direct integration method' for both arrays \cite{Fleysher:2003nh}.
+(Further details regarding the LHAASO detector and event reconstruction are provided in the Supplementary Material and previous performance studies \cite{LHAASO:2021ozi, Aharonian:2020iou}.)

-The KM2A data used here are collected from December 2019 to July 2024, yielding an effective exposure of 1570.4 days after selection.
-The event-reconstruction algorithm and selection criteria are detailed in the performance paper \citep{CPC2021}.
-The data are binned into five bins per energy decade based on the reconstructed energy, and the cosmic-ray background is estimated with the “direct integration method”.

-A 3D likelihood fitting process is used to determine the spectrum and morphology simultaneously.
-The likelihood ratio test compares the goodness of fit between hypotheses.
-The test statistic is defined as ${\rm TS} = 2 \ln (\lambda)$, with $\lambda=\mathcal{L}_{s+b}/\mathcal{L}_{b}$, where $\mathcal{L}_{s+b}$ is the maximum likelihood for the source-plus-background model and $\mathcal{L}_{b}$ is that for the background-only model.
-Following Wilks’s theorem\citep{Wilks_1938}, TS is converted to significance: under the null hypothesis TS follows a $\chi^2$ distribution whose degrees of freedom equal the difference of free parameters between the background-only and source-plus-background models.
+The galactic diffuse emission(GDE), produced by the interaction of the cosmic ray `sea' with interstellar gas, may also influence the results \cite{Cygnus_Bubble}.
+The GDE is assumed to follow the spatial distribution of the Planck dust optical depth map, while its spectrum is modeled by a power-law function.
+In our joint likelihood fit, both the normalization and the spectral index of the GDE are treated as free parameters.
+A circular region with a radius of $4^{\circ}$ around \lsi\ is chosen as the Region of Interest (ROI).
+A 3D likelihood fitting process is employed in this analysis, in which the morphological and spectral parameters are fitted simultaneously \cite{LHAASO:2023rpg}.
+Likelihood ratio tests are performed for each potential source in the ROI.
+A source is added to the model if the improvement in the Test Statistic (TS) exceeds 25 (see Supplementary Material for details).

-The sky map in celestial coordinates is divided into 0.1$^{\circ}\times0.1^{\circ}$ pixels.
-The TS value at each pixel is obtained by the same likelihood fitting method.
-Specifically, we assume a point source template with a spectral index of -2.6 for WCDA and -3.0 for KM2A at every pixel; these indices reflect the typical spectra observed by each array.
+The sky map in the celestial coordinates is divided into $0.1^{\circ} \times 0.1^{\circ}$ pixels.
+The TS value at each pixel is calculated using the same likelihood fitting method described above.
+Specifically, the null hypothesis consists of the background-only model.
+In the alternative hypothesis, in addition to the background, a point source with its spectral index fixed to the best-fit value is added at the position of each pixel.
+Since the normalization is the only free parameter, the significance is estimated as $\sqrt{TS}$ according to Wilks' theorem.